GilDev/IntelliCasier/README.md

 Arcade Locker
 =============

 This project uses a standard school locker with two 8*8 holes grids.
 5 mm LEDs fits beautifully in those holes, small tactile switches too, a LCD display can be added in the name's tag space, thus a boring locker can be easily transformed into a multi-game arcade cabinet.
-Enjoy! (menus only in French for now)
+Enjoy!

 *Prototype:*
 ![Second prototype](assets/photos/SecondPrototype.jpg)